What is a U.S. visa?

 In most cases a citizen of a foreign country who seeks to enter the United States generally must first obtain a U.S. visa, which is placed in the traveler’s passport, a travel document issued by the traveler’s country of citizenship.

 There are more than 20 nonimmigrant visa types for people traveling to the United States temporarily.
 There are many more types of immigrant visas for those coming to live permanently in the United States.
 The type of visa you need is determined by the purpose of your intended travel.
-For an overview of visa types, please see Types of Visas for Temporary Visitors or Visa Types for Immigrants.
+For an overview of visa types, please see the Directory of Visa Categories on the U.S. Department of State website.

 Please use the illustrated guide below to learn how to read your new nonimmigrant visa (for travel to the U.S. as a temporary visitor).
 In addition, as soon as you receive it, check to make sure information printed on the visa is correct (see below).
 If any of the information on your visa does not match the information in your passport or is incorrect, please contact the nonimmigrant visa section at the embassy or consulate that issued your visa.